Whitewater river (river type): Ecology

-The difference in chemistry and visibility between the various black, white and clearwater rivers result in distinct differences in flora and fauna.
+The difference in chemistry and visibility between the various black, white and clearwater rivers results in distinct differences in flora and fauna.
 Although there is considerable overlap in the fauna found in the different river types, there are also many species found only in one of them.
 Many blackwater and clearwater species are restricted to relatively small parts of the Amazon, as different blackwater and clearwater systems are separated (and therefore isolated) by large whitewater sections.
 These "barriers" are considered a main force in allopatric speciation in the Amazon basin.

 As in South America, distinct differences between species in black- and whitewater can be seen in Asia and Africa.
 For example, the fish fauna in African whitewater rivers tend to be dominated by cyprinids, catfish, and elephantfish, whereas blackwater rivers usually have more characiforms and cichlids.

 The high nutrient levels in whitewater rivers allow high levels of periphyton (in contrast to the nutrient-poor blackwater rivers), but the water turbidity restricts light, thereby limiting photosynthetic processes, which are necessary to algae and submerged macrophytes, to the uppermost part of the water column.
 The periphyton roughly equals the production level in temperate eutrophic lakes.
 Bacterial abundance and production rates are roughly equal in whitewater and blackwater rivers, but both vary with water level and productions are higher during the high-water season.

 The major seasonal Amazonian floodplains known as várzea receive their water from whitewater rivers and are home to many animals and plants.
 In the Brazilian Amazon, várzea covers roughly 200000 km2, equalling 4% of the entire area (twice the area covered by igapó).
 In addition to forests and woodlands with trees and other plants that are seasonally covered by water, about one-third of this floodplain's area is covered by large floating meadows.
 These floating meadows are home to the richest Amazonian community of aquatic invertebrates and important to fish, especially species that visit during the flood season for feeding or breeding (a lower number of fish species live in the habitat year-round).
 The floodplains are also very important for fisheries.
 For example, in the Brazilian Amazon, 61% of the yields from subsistence and local market fisheries is from districts with várzea.
 Several of the most important species in Amazonian fisheries rely on whitewater for breeding: The tambaqui (Colossoma macropomum), black prochilodus (Prochilodus nigricans) and Semaprochilodus spp. move into whitewater rivers to spawn, and many large catfish species (especially pimelodids such as Brachyplatystoma) perform long migrations up whitewater rivers to spawn.
 Most of the large cities in the Amazon region, such as Iquitos, Manaus, Santarém and Belém, are located on clear- or blackwater rivers (which have fewer insects), but at the junction of whitewater rivers (which have better fishing).
 Due to the high level of prey fish, the largest group-size of Inia river dolphins are in sections of the Amazon and Orinoco basins that are directly influenced by whitewater.